Khushi Kapoor: Career

-In 2025, Kapoor had her first theatrical release opposite Junaid Khan in the romantic comedy Loveyapa, a remake of the Tamil film Love Today (2022).
-As it was her third filming experience, Kapoor stated that she felt significantly more confident in her abilities compared to her first project.
-Vineeta Kumar of India Today wrote that after a poor debut, Kapoor "continues to disappoint" and criticised her Hindi diction.
-Conversely, News18s Titas Chowdhury took note of her improvement from The Archies and thought that she "impresses particularly in the emotionally heavier scenes".
-It emerged as a box-office bomb.
-She next starred in Dharmatic Entertainment's romantic comedy Nadaaniyan opposite debutant Ibrahim Ali Khan, for Netflix.
-The film was panned by critics.
-In a scathing review for Firstpost, Lachmi Deb Roy wrote that Kapoor's "expressionless face and frozen smile" failed to make an impact once again.
-Additionally, reviewers for India Today and WION were disappointed with the chemistry between her and Khan.
+In 2025, Kapoor starred in two romantic comedies, Loveyapa with Junaid Khan and Nadaaniyan opposite debutant Ibrahim Ali Khan.
+A remake of the Tamil film Love Today (2022), Loveyapa marked Kapoor's first theatrical release.
+Although it was released first, the film was shot after Nadaaniyan, and Kapoor stated that she felt significantly more confident in her abilities than she had while working on her first project.
+Reviews of her performance were mixed.
+Vineeta Kumar of India Today wrote that, following a poor debut, Kapoor "continues to disappoint" and criticised her Hindi diction.
+Conversely, News18s Titas Chowdhury noted an improvement from The Archies and thought that she "impresses particularly in the emotionally heavier scenes".
+The film emerged as a box-office bomb.
+Kapoor's next release, Dharmatic Entertainment's romantic comedy Nadaaniyan for Netflix, was panned by critics.
+In a scathing review for Firstpost, Lachmi Deb Roy wrote that Kapoor's "expressionless face and frozen smile" once again failed to make an impact.
+Reviewers for India Today and WION similarly criticised the chemistry between Kapoor and Khan.